fivetran/dbt_salesforce_formula_utils/README.md

 This package includes macros to be used within a Salesforce dbt project to accurately map Salesforce Formulas to existing tables.

+## Installation Instructions
+In order to use this macro it is expected that you have set up your own dbt project.
+If you have not, you can reference the [dbt installation docs](https://docs.getdbt.com/dbt-cli/installation) for the latest installation instructions, and then reference [the dbt package docs](https://docs.getdbt.com/docs/package-management) for more information on installing packages.

 ## Macro Instructions
 This macro is intended to be used within a salesforce dbt project model.
 To leverage the macro, you will add the below configuration to your `packages.yml` file (if you do not have a `packages.yml` file you can create one).
 ```yml